How to Become an AI-Native Company: Rebuild the Operating Model

 Bolted on vs. native

 Bolted-on AI lives at the edges.
-The workflows, the org chart, and the decision-making all predate it, so the AI is a feature rather than a force.
+The workflows, the org chart, and the way decisions get made all predate it, so the AI ends up as a feature nobody really depends on.
 Native AI is the opposite: the model is redesigned around AI from the start.

 - Business, product and engineering processes rebuilt AI-first.